AustinCodingAcademy/alumni-gitbook/2019-summer/7-job-offer.md

 Leverage your connections!
 Here's who you can ask about salary values and ranges:

-* Other ACA grads
+* Other Circle Coding Academy grads
-* ACA staff and instructors
+* Circle staff and instructors
 * Your college alumni network (they may be able to connect you with alumni at a specific company)
 * LinkedIn (find friends of friends at a specific company)
 * Contacts in the local tech community